About Autoimmune Skin Diseases

 Many autoimmune skin diseases are related to disorders that affect other areas of the body.
 For example:

-- Dermatitis herpetiformis is linked to celiac disease, and may cause blisters.
+- Dermatitis herpetiformis is linked to celiac disease and may cause causes itchy blisters.

-- Scleroderma and morphea cause the skin to become thick and rigid.
+- Scleroderma and morphea cause the skin to become thick and rigid, and scleroderma can impact the gastrointestinal and cardiovascular systems.

-- Vasculitis causes inflammation of the blood vessels.
+- Vasculitis s inflammation of the blood vessels and can affect skin, kidneys, and other organs.

-- Lupus can affect the skin, joints, and kidneys.
+- Lupus can affect the skin, joints, kidneys, and other body systems.

-- Dermatomyositis can cause muscle inflammation and skin rashes.
+- Dermatomyositis can cause muscle inflammation, skin rashes, and lung changes.

-- Sjögren's syndrome causes dry mouth, dry eyes, and sometimes dry skin.
+- Sjögren's syndrome causes dry mouth, dry eyes, and sometimes dry skin or rashes.

 Treatments for Autoimmune Skin Diseases

-While there are no cures for the different types of autoimmune and blistering skin diseases, many treatments are effective at relieving symptoms and slowing the progression of your condition.
+While there are no cures for autoimmune skin diseases, many treatments are effective at relieving symptoms and slowing the progression of your condition.

 Corticosteroids

 Topical (applied directly to the skin) and systemic (taken by mouth) corticosteroids suppress the immune system and slow progression of the disease.
-May be used for treating milder cases.
+They may be used for treating milder cases.

 Immunosuppressive and Immunomodulatory Medications